November 22, 2017

 How to detect and fix security vulnerabilities in your dependencies using Snyk?

 Unlike OWASP Dependency-Check, Snyk started as a tool for managing NPM dependencies.
-It is being actively developed and new features are introduced often.
+It is actively developed and new features are often introduced.
 Currently (as of November 2017), Snyk supports not only NPM but also Java (Maven and Gradle), Ruby, Scala, Python and Go.
 However, the support for NPM is still the strongest, so many nice features are not available for other languages.

 Unlike Dependency check, which uses National Vulnerability Database, Snyk has its own Vulnerability DB, which is also available on GitHub.